 Creating a WordPress database

 Next is to create the WordPress database.
-As mentioned earlier, the database is where the website’s data will be stored and will be managed by MariaDB.
+As mentioned earlier, the database is where the website’s data will be stored and will be managed by MariaDB or MySQL.

 Before a database can be created, MariaDB/MySQL needs to be secured.
 This is done by answering a series of questions after running the MySQL secure configuration command (see below).